Scale invariance of cell size fluctuations in starving bacteria: Supplementary Note 3: Supplementary simulation methods

-The functional forms of $\lambda(t)$ and $\mu(t)$ were given by Eqs.~\pref{eq:lamdecrease} and \pref{eq:mudecrease}, with variable parameters $\tau_\lambda$ and $\tau_\mu$.
+The functional forms of $\lambda(t)$ and $\mu_i(t)$ were given by Eqs.~(10) and (11), with variable parameters $\tau_\lambda$ and $\tau_\mu$.
+For $\mu_0$, we determined it from $\lambda_0$ using the empirical relation reported by Wallden \textit{et al.} \cite{Wallden2016}.
+For $v_0$, we set its value self-consistently, so that the mean cell volume $\expct{v_i(0)}$ obtained numerically in the exponential phase with $\mu_i = (\mu_0/v_0)v_i$ falls within 1\% error from the given value of $v_0$.
+As a result, we obtained $v_0 = 1.9,2.5,3.2,4.0,5.0$ $\mu\unit{m}^3$ for $\lambda = 0.01, 0.015, 0.02, 0.025, 0.03\unit{min^{-1}}$, respectively.
+These values satisfy the growth law, i.e., the mean cell size increases exponentially with the growth rate \cite{TAHERIARAGHI2015}.
 The other parameters were fixed at $\delta_\mean = 0.25 \unit{\mu m^3}$, $\delta_\std = 0.025 \unit{\mu m^3}$, $\XCDth_\std = 0.05$, and $x^\mathrm{sep}_\std = 0.0325$.
 We started the simulations from 50 cells with volumes in the range of $0.07$-$1.13\unit{\mu{}m^3}$, randomly generated from the uniform distribution.
 The cells grew in the exponential phase until the number of cells reached 500,000.
 We then randomly picked up 50 cells and grew them until the number of cells exceeded 50,000.
 Those cells were kept growing for 1,000 minutes to sufficiently mix cell cycle progressions in the population, with the number of cells kept constant by eliminating one of the daughter cells produced by division.
 Using them as the initial population (at $t=0$), we started the simulations for $t \geq 0$, with the number of cells still kept constant by the same method.
+Strictly, this situation with a constant number of cells is different from the experimental setting, but we confirmed that this change did not influence the validity of the scale invariance and had only a minor effect on the value of CV, at least for the situation shown in Fig.~4d.
+Therefore, for the results on the violation of the scale invariance (Fig.~5), we carried out simulations with a constant number of cells as described above, to reduce the computation time.